Fatorda: Landmarks

-Fatorda Stadium, named after Jawaharlal Nehru, is a multi-purpose, but mainly used for football stadium situated there.
-Built in the late 1980s, this is Goa's main stadium, having a seating capacity of 19,000 It has hosted a number of international football matches and a lesser number of One Day International cricket matches.
+Fatorda Stadium, named after Jawaharlal Nehru, is a multi-purpose stadium, mainly used for football.
+Built in the late 1980s, this is Goa's main stadium, having a seating capacity of 19,000 and has hosted a number of international football matches and a lesser number of One Day International cricket matches.
 It is widely used for the Indian national football league games.

-The main bus stand serving South Goa also lies in Fatorda, after being shifted out of Margão to ensure lack of traffic congestion in the heart of Margão.
-Fatorda also has a few bars and multi cuisine restaurants that serve some tasty dishes and drinks.
-A number of real estate companies also exist here and for accommodation one can find quite a number of villas and apartments.
+The main bus stand serving South Goa also lies in Fatorda, after being shifted out of Margão to reduce traffic congestion in the centre of Margão.
+Fatorda also has a few bars and multi cuisine restaurants.
+Housing includes villas and apartments.
 The South Goa District Collectorate office is also located in Fatorda.

 Governance

 Fatorda is a part of the South Goa Lok Sabha Constituency and the Fatorda Assembly Constituency.
 Fatorda is under Margao Municipal Council's jurisdiction.
 Of the total 25 wards of the Margao Municipal Council, 11 constitute the electorate from Fatorda.

 Fatorda has a police station and a post office.